tatran5/Reservoir-Spatio-Temporal-Importance-Resampling-ReSTIR/README.md

 This is a team project implementing ReSTIR based on the [research paper](https://research.nvidia.com/sites/default/files/pubs/2020-07_Spatiotemporal-reservoir-resampling/ReSTIR.pdf) with the same title, published by NVIDIA in 2020.
 Briefly, the purpose of ReSTIR is to help rendering scenes with a lot of lights but make it much less noisy than the basic path tracing algorithm.
 This is a result of continuously finding and updating the most ideal light for a pixel based on its surrounding neighbor pixels and its light in previous frames.

 ## Requirements
+*Please let me know if you run into any problems building and running the code.
+I would be happy to assist, and it would be useful for me to know so I can update this section*
 * **Windows 10 RS5 or later**
     * If you run "winver.exe" you should have Version 1809 (OS Build 17763.)
     * This project does not run on Windows 10 RS4 or earlier.